 - The International English Language Testing System (IELTS), with a minimum score of 7.0

 Students are expected to have a demonstrable, discipline-based expertise in one art area (such as visual arts, dance, theatre, or music).
 Although this requirement may be satisfied in a variety of ways, most applicants have undergraduate degrees in the arts.

 The program has a rolling admissions policy with no absolute deadlines.
-However, students interested in applying for fall admission are encouraged to apply by late March, as the number of applicants is quite high.
-A student may also complete up to 8 credits as a non-matriculating student prior to admission.
+However, students interested in applying for fall admission are encouraged to apply by late March (February 1 for international students), as the number of applicants is quite high.
+Students may choose to complete up to 8 credits on a non-matriculating basis, prior to admission.

-The program provides a small number of graduate assistantships, which offer matriculating students up to $5,000 in tuition remission per semester in exchange for research and administrative work (10–20 hours per week).
-There is also, at times, a very limited amount of unrestricted scholarship support available to outstanding students.
-Information about both of these opportunities is made available to students when they are admitted to the degree program.
+The program offers a small number of graduate assistantships to matriculating students.
+These consist of up to $4,200 in tuition remission per semester in exchange for research support or administrative work (10–20 hours per week).
+Information about this opportunity is made available to students when they are admitted to the degree program.
 Boston University Financial Assistance (617-358-4072) can provide additional information about deferred payment and loan programs.

 While MET’s MS in Arts Administration is an independent degree program, we also take advantage of some of the resources, faculty, and courses offered by the Art History and Historic Preservation Studies departments (Graduate School of Arts & Sciences) and the Administrative Sciences, Advertising, and Urban Affairs departments (Metropolitan College).
 General information and policies for Metropolitan College can be found in this bulletin and on our program website.